 While Wearing Clothes

 If you think that hip statement shirt will keep you from getting burned, think again.
 “Lightweight, light-colored fabric offers little sun protection, especially if loosely woven.
 And if clothing gets wet, it can lose up to half of its UV protection,” says Massey.
-Luckily, UV absorbent clothing is widely available (as long as looking cool isn’t high on your priorities list).
+Luckily, UV absorbent clothing is widely available.

 When it’s Cloudy Out

 It’s easy to skimp on the sunscreen when it’s overcast outside, but cloud cover doesn’t provide as much sun protection as you may think.
 “About 80 percent of the sun’s emitted UV rays will reach your skin on cloudy days,” says Massey.
 The necessary truth is, dermatologists recommend wearing sunscreen on a daily basis, not just when it’s sunny outside.
 Which really isn’t that bad considering it’ll help you avoid looking like you’re 50 when you’re 30.

 In The Shade

 Lounging poolside under an umbrella or under a palm tree may seem like the best way to enjoy the outdoors without experiencing the effects of the sun, but UV rays don’t always come from above.
 “UVB light is easily reflected off of different surfaces, such as glass, sand and water.
 Though you might be under cover, you can still get burned,” says Brodell.